 Our “in and of” Greensboro idea goes further than the design.
 First the name.
 O. Henry, the distinguished and world-renowned short story writer was born in Greensboro as William Sidney Porter in 1862.
 He authored “The Gift of the Magi,” “The Last Leaf,” “Of Cabbages and Kings,” and “The Ransom of Red Chief,” to name a few.
 He attended his Aunt Lina’s school in Greensboro before leaving for Texas.
 (His Aunt’s schoolroom has been replicated at the Greensboro Historical Museum.)
 After his death in 1910, a local group decided Greensboro needed a modern hotel.
 So, in 1919 they built one on Bellemeade and called it the “O. Henry.”
 With this history, we couldn’t resist naming our hotel the O. Henry.
 “In and of” Greensboro, wouldn’t you say?
 Additionally, our largest banquet room will be called the “Caldwell Room” for our forefather and esteemed educator, David Caldwell.

 We wanted the new O. Henry to look like the original O. Henry, but the way it would look if it had been built in 1998 rather than 1919 (tradition and innovation).
 We honored the rustication and arched windows of the first level, and the old-fashioned, double hung windows in the guestrooms.
 We also turned to other Greensboro buildings for inspiration – for instance, we borrowed the design of the urns atop Aycock School.
 The interior will be wonderful, warm and welcoming, without being standoffish or, as I call it “fancy-dancy.”
 (We sometimes worry that folks think this is going to be a snobby place, but I assure you it will not.
 It will be nice, it will be friendly, and it will feel like a hotel that’s been around for fifty years.
 But, it will not be stuffy.
 No doilies here!)
-We will have every modern amenity in our oversized guestrooms, including: impressive electronic data connections; an individual direct-dial phone number for each guest; two vanities; a dressing room; a shower separate from a steeping tub; a microwave; a refrigerator; a coffee maker; a full-sized desk; windows that actually open; and a complimentary breakfast, along with gardens, a courtyard, and a pavilion.
+We will have every modern amenity in our oversized guestrooms, including: impressive electronic data connections; an individual direct-dial phone number for each guest; two vanities; a dressing room; a shower separate from a steeping tub; a microwave; a refrigerator; a coffee maker; a full-sized desk; windows that actually open; along with gardens, a courtyard, and a pavilion.

 The Green Valley Grill – A Great Solution